ojoaoneiva/projeto-landing-page/README.md

 # [Landing Page](https://landingpage-joaoneiva.surge.sh/)

-## Sobre o Projeto:
+## About:
-O projeto consiste em construir o front-end de uma única página web para uma empresa fictícia com foco em residência universitária.
+The project consists on building the front-end of a single web page for a fictional company focused on university residence.

-## Objetivos:
+## Functionalities:
-- Possuir diferentes seções
+- Has different sections.
-- Ícones clicáveis que direcionam para redes sociais
+- Clickable icons that lead to social media profiles.
-- Formulário de contato
+- Contact form
-- Responsividade
+- Responsiveness
-- Botões com lógica Javascript para enviar dados do usuário e limpar os inputs
+- Javascript code on buttons to submit user data and clear inputs.
-- Elementos que se modificam com posicionamento e scroll do mouse
+- Elements that change with mouse positioning and scrolling.

-## Deploy da aplicação com o surge:
+## Deploy:
 https://landingpage-joaoneiva.surge.sh/

-## Tecnologias utilizadas:
+## Technologies used:
 - HTML
 - CSS
 - JavaScript